-Also, we are on our 2nd year of installing new Badger water meters with Orion cellular transmitters.
+We are on now in our 3rd and final year of installing new Badger water meters with Orion cellular transmitters.
 These new meters are replacing the aging meters in town which are reaching the end of their lifespan.
 These new "smart" water meters are able to detect a wide variety of situations including leaks within the home, abnormal water usage, etc. Water users can use an APP to track water usage and customize their own alerts for better water conservation and leak notifications.
 We will be continuing these replacements over the course of the next year and a half.
 Please call the Water Department office at 508-867-0207 to schedule an appointment if you still have an old meter.